monerodocs/md/docs/public-address/subaddress.md

 Additionally, you conveniently manage your subaddresses within a single user interface.

+## Wallet level feature

+Subaddresses are a wallet-level feature to construct and interpret transactions.
+They do not affect the consensus.

 ## Data structure

 Subaddress has a dedicated "network byte":